meese-wj/TREx.jl/README.md

 1. [`Algorithms`](src/Algorithms/): the Monte Carlo methods used to define individual time-steps in the simulation.
 These also update the system itself.
 1. [`Simulations`](src/Simulations/): the set of `main` functions that actually perform a simulation.

 Each of these pieces are defined through a series of methods and types whose implementations are independent.
 Because of this, each of these pieces are separated as submodules (in the Julian sense).
-We also deliberately choose to trap the exported names from these submodules within `TREx`.
+We also deliberately choose to trap the exported names from these submodules within `TRExMC`.
 This reduces the amount of clutter in the namespace, even though I admit that needing to write things, like `Hamiltonians.Ising` may get annoying at times. 🙃

 ## Citing